YunsungLim/YunsungLim/README.md

 ### Welcome to my github profile! 👋

-Now I am a PhD candidate in a KAIST (Korea Advanced Institute of Science and Technology) CBE (Chemical and Biomolecular Engineering).
+Now I am a PhD candidate in a KAIST (Korea Advanced Institute of Science and Technology) CBE (Chemical and Biomolecular Engineering).<br/>
 I usually use the github repositories to share Supporting Information for my articles!

 Research interests: Computational chemistry, Materials modeling